 Healthcare represents the share that the City pays for employee healthcare benefits.
-The chart below shows actual healthcare premium costs from FY 2012 - FY 2022, and the budgeted amount for healthcare from FY 2012 - FY 2024.
-For all funds, health insurance premium costs are anticipated to decrease by approximately \$0.5 million primarily due to a change in cost projections for vacant positions.
+The chart below shows actual healthcare premium costs from FY 2010 - FY 2022, and the budgeted amount for healthcare from FY 2010 - FY 2024.
+For all funds, health insurance premium costs are anticipated to decrease by approximately \$0.6 million primarily due to a change in cost projections for vacant positions.

 COVID-19 continues to affect City employees.
 The pandemic has delayed many preventative services and elective procedures which has resulted in higher claim utilization.
-In February 2023, the City's consultants provided recommended Employee Health Insurance renewal rates for United Healthcare at an increase of 9.0%.
-Kaiser premiums are estimated to increase at a rate of 9.0%.
+Overall, Employee Health Insurance rates for United Healthcare increased by 11.4%, while Kaiser premiums increased at a rate of 9.5%.

-Three years ago, the City began to offer lower cost employee health premium contributions for the Kaiser and United Healthcare deductible HMO plans for employees earning less than \$70,000 and employees who cover themselves and non-adult dependent (s).
+Three years ago, the City began to offer lower cost employee health premium contributions for the Kaiser and United Healthcare deductible HMO plans for employees earning less than \$70,000 and employees who cover themselves as well as non-adult dependent(s).
 The City will maintain these lower cost plan options.